cavo789/blog/blog/2023/12/25/makefile-help/index.md

 The indentation in a makefile **SHOULD BE** made using tabs and not spaces, this is crucial.
 So please make sure, if your file didn't work, you know what to do.
 :::

 That file contains a few *targets* (=actions) and a simple `printf` statement to display a text.
-Except echoing something into the console, that `makefile` does nothing.
+Except echoing something into the console that `makefile` does nothing.

 ```bash
 ❯ ls -alh